vsrinivas/fuchsia/docs/mdi.md

 ### ID Definitions

 ID definitions define the IDs that can be used for nodes in the tree.
-ID definitions consist of a type, one or more dot-separated identifiers, and an integer value.
+ID definitions consist of a type, one or more dot-separated identifiers, a C symbol name and an integer value.
 When the MDI binary is generated, the IDs are written as 32-bit integers containing both the ID definition's type and integer value.
 The dot-separated list of identifiers are used to match a paths to nodes in the MDI source file.